a-einstein/AdventureWorks/RCS.AdventureWorks.Products.Standard/aaa README.txt

 - On the location they were put.
 - Apparently for the whole Database, with far more entities and properties than I use.

-Solution builds, but has not been tested in any way.
 I probably will do a reduction to what I need.